transp-or/public_transportation/docs/source/new_case_study_walkthrough.md

 ## 13. Stage 7 — diagnostics, reconstruction, and validation

+Before submitting reconstruction and validation, read **Large outputs, scratch storage, and archival** and confirm that the accepted fit and operator fingerprints are available under the same results root.

 **Stage contract.** Inputs are the **generated** accepted fit result, the matching operator/artifact and fingerprints, the **required-convention** scenario/timetable, and the **case-owned example** observation CSV.
 Outputs